Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Background

+Fears surrounding online harms can be understood as part of a broader pattern of gendered safety work, where the burden falls upon women to manage their own risks \citep{VeraGrayKelly2020}.
+In an online context, such safety work often requires engaging with platform safety technologies, such as blocking, reporting, or altering privacy settings \citep{bright2024understanding}.
+However, little research has explored whether there are gender differences in uptake of such tools, which would align with theoretical claims that women engage in disproportionate self-protection work online.
+We examine whether women are more likely than men to engage in safety work online, reflected in increased use of safety tools.

 Offline, fear of crime regularly leads to changes in behaviour.
 As fear of crime is often higher in women, the restrictive behavioural consequences can be greater for women too \citep{stanko1990everyday, snedker2012explaining}.
-This can impact women in a myriad of ways, for example in the extra measures they take to ensure they get home safely at night and taking more precautions when travelling alone \citep{ONS2022}.
-Just as women have to work harder to protect their safety offline, it looks increasingly likely that this additional burden must be carried into the online world too.
-Work from Ofcom (2022) found that women are significantly less likely than men to feel that they are able to have a voice online and research exploring academics' interactions with social media found that female and ethnic minority academics’ fear of harassment online often leads to self-censorship \citep{olson2018combating}.
-Taken together, these findings show the silencing effect that online abuse can have, with such harms directly threatening freedom of expression. \textbf{To deepen our understanding of possible gender differences in comfort with online participation, we examine the extent to which men and women are comfortable engaging in behaviours such as expressing political opinions and sharing content online.
-Importantly, we test associations between fears about being targeted by online harms and comfort with different forms of online participation.}
+This can impact women in a myriad of ways, for example in the extra measures they take to ensure they get home safely at night and additional precautions when travelling alone \citep{ONS2022}.
+Just as women work harder to protect their safety offline, it looks increasingly likely that this additional burden must be carried into the online world too.
+Work from Ofcom (2022) found that women are significantly less likely than men to feel that they are able to have a voice online, while research exploring academics' interactions with social media found that fears of online harassment in female and ethnic minority academics often leads to self-censorship \citep{olson2018combating}.
+These findings show the silencing effect that online abuse can have, with such harms directly threatening freedom of expression.
+In the digital context, this extra work can place uneven demands on women and sustain digital inequalities \citep{vera2018right}.
+We investigate the impact of gender on comfort with online participation, such as expressing political opinions and sharing content online, and test whether fears of online harms are associated with reduced comfort with online participation.